Quantum Criticality of Anti-ferromagnetism and Superconductivity with Relativity

-Our designer Hamiltonian \cref{spin-charge} was chosen because we can adapt an efficient fermion bag QMC algorithm to study it \cite{Huffman_2017,Huffman_2020}.
-By renormalization group (RG) arguments, it is expected to capture universal aspects of the new quantum critical point~\cite{kaul2013:qmc}.
-The partition function $Z = \tr \e^{- H_{SC}/T}$ is expanded as $Z = \sum_k \int \left[\d\tau\right] (-1)^k \Tr \left[H_{SC}(\tau_k) \cdots H_{SC}(\tau_2) H_{SC}(\tau_1)\right].$ Here the notation $\int \left[d\tau\right]$ denotes time-ordered integration for times $1/T \geq \tau_k \geq \cdots \geq \tau_2 \geq \tau_1 \geq 0$.
-The Hamiltonian $H_{SC}$ is not time-dependent and so $H_{SC}(\tau) = H_{SC}$.
+Our designer Hamiltonian \cref{spin-charge} was chosen because we can adapt a fermion bag QMC algorithm to study it \cite{Huffman_2017,Huffman_2020}.
+By renormalization group (RG) arguments, \cref{spin-charge} is expected to capture universal aspects of the new quantum critical point~\cite{kaul2013:qmc}.
+The fermion bag algorithm is applicable to all Hamiltonians that are made up of only local terms whose fermionic degrees of freedom are exponentiated bilinears.
+While this is a limited family of systems, the algorithm is very efficient within its scope of applicability \cite{Huffman_2017}.
+We expand the partition function $Z = \tr \e^{- H_{SC}/T}$ as $Z = \sum_k \int \left[\d\tau\right] (-1)^k \Tr \left[H_{SC}(\tau_k) \cdots H_{SC}(\tau_2) H_{SC}(\tau_1)\right].$ Here the notation $\int \left[d\tau\right]$ denotes time-ordered integration for times $1/T \geq \tau_k \geq \cdots \geq \tau_2 \geq \tau_1 \geq 0$.
 The expansion can be derived from the continuous-time interaction representation where $H_0 = 0$ and $H_{\rm int} = H_{SC}$ \cite{PhysRevLett.81.2514,PhysRevB.72.035122,PhysRevLett.97.076405,Iazzi_2015,Burovski_2008,PhysRevA.82.053621}, and also resembles the stochastic series expansion \cite{PhysRevB.43.5950,Wang_2016}.
-With two spin species, it is immediately evident that there is no sign problem in this expansion, because every term in the sum is the square of a real number.
+The algorithm then involves exploring a configuration space made up of the terms in the expansion, and makes use of locality to compute transition probabilities as small determinants \cite{Huffman_2017,Huffman_2020}.
+With two spin species, it is immediately evident that there is no sign problem in the expansion, because every term in the sum is the square of a real number.
 However, we note that even in models of the form \cref{spin-charge} but with an odd number of flavors there is still no sign problem \cite{Huffman_2014,Li:2014tla,doi:10.1146/annurev-conmatphys-033117-054307,wei2018semigroup}.
-Because the terms in \cref{spin-charge} are all exponentiated fermionic bilinear terms, we can also apply the Hamiltonian fermion bag method to study the model, as discussed in \cite{Huffman_2017,Huffman_2020}.
-Using this algorithm we compute two correlation functions of order parameters,
+We compute two correlation functions of order parameters,